Selective031/RazorBoard/README.md

 Then find a power resistor, minimum of 50W, lets say you find a resistor of 8 ohm.
 2.5 + 8 = 10.5 ohm.

 This power resistor will get hot, the more current the hotter, so mount it on a good heatsink.
+By default, Loop1 is the primary connector for the boundary wire.
+Loop2 will come later.

 # Troubleshooting: